Pumping Iron: Reception

 The film received positive reviews from critics.
-As of September 2022, Rotten Tomatoes reported 34 out 37 reviews were positive, giving the film an approval rating of 92%.
-The website summarized the critics consensus by saying, "In addition to offering an enlightening early look into the world of future star/politician Arnold Schwarzenegger, Pumping Iron provides a witty and insightful overview of competitive bodybuilding."
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 92%, with an average rating of 7/10.
+The critical consensus reads, "In addition to offering an enlightening early look into the world of future star/politician Arnold Schwarzenegger, Pumping Iron provides a witty and insightful overview of competitive bodybuilding."
 On Metacritic the film has a score of 72% based on reviews from 12 critics, indicating "generally favorable reviews".

 Richard Eder of The New York Times called the film "an interesting, rather slick and excessively long documentary about the small but intensely competitive world of bodybuilding."
 Variety wrote, "Technical credits are generally excellent with Fiore's camerawork a major asset.
 Commercial aspects will depend on the interest in local markets in the sport itself.
 Certainly, after the first quarter hour of flexing muscles, they all begin to look alike to the non-athletic viewer."
 Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and wrote, "The film allows us to get to know two bodybuilders very well, and, as a result, 'Pumping Iron' is much more a story of human beings than it is a freak show.
 I actually ended up caring who won the contest."
 He ranked it #9 in his year-end list of the best films of 1977.

 Kevin Thomas of the Los Angeles Times wrote, "Directed by Butler and Robert Fiore, who is also the film's very adroit cinematographer, the witty and entertaining 'Pumping Iron' confronts what has been generally considered as a rather exotic subculture with the utmost sophistication.
 Butler and Fiore regard the bodybuilders with neither compassion nor ridicule but rather a steadfast, cool detachment—even when they themselves are being nakedly manipulative—which makes for a slick, shrewdly calculated, highly amusing and thoroughly enjoyable experience."
 Gary Arnold of The Washington Post called it "an amusing, buoyant documentary about competitive body building," and observed that "Schwarzenegger is the first personality since Bruce Lee who might become a unique and credible physical star, idolized in particular by kids but enjoyed and admired by a vast cross-section of the public."
 Louise Sweet of The Monthly Film Bulletin wrote that Schwarzenegger "inspires envy rather than disgust at ostentatious musculature, and lures even the reluctant viewer into his unusual world.
 Almost all the body-builders here are likable, but Schwarzenegger's articulateness and humour make the film cohere and convince."